hoho/dosido/nodejs/doc/api/http.markdown

 If any error is encountered during the request (be that with DNS resolution, TCP level errors, or actual HTTP parse errors) an `'error'` event is emitted on the returned request object.
+As with all `'error'` events, if no listeners are registered the error will be thrown.

 There are a few special headers that should be noted.